'It's a terrible tragedy': Family members speak out after 10-year-old Hanford boy killed by his dad

 The ceremony came just days after police say Wyland's father, 43-year-old Victor Gomes, shot his son, then turned the gun on himself.

 "We're crushed.
 It's a terrible tragedy.
-There's a lot of questions we don't have answers to yet," said Christy Gonzalez, Camara's sister.
+There's a lot of questions we don't have answers to yet," said Alysia Camara Gonzalez, Camara's sister.

 "You can't bring sense to a senseless crime.
 There's never going to be a valid reason for what happened," said Hanford Police Chief Parker Sever.